timburgess/brackets-pagesuck/README.md

 type in the full URL and PageSuck will suck the contents of that page directly into a new editor file for you.

+Raymond Camden blogged (and did a demo screencast) about PageSuck on the [Adobe Brackets blog](http://blog.brackets.io/2013/02/11/pagesuck-brackets-extension/#more-402).

 To install
 ==========